Here are a few ways you can assist your students in connecting with ONSF and competitive scholarship and fellowship opportunities:

 1) The earlier a student begins to think about and plan for these opportunities, the better.
-Even if you are working with a first-year student, consider referring them to ONSF (see below) and encouraging them to find out more about what may be available to them at various points in their undergraduate career and how to make the most of their UT experience well in advance of actually submitting anything by way of a formal application;
+Even if you are working with a first-year student, consider referring them to ONSF (see below) and encouraging them to find out more about what may be available to them at various points in their undergraduate career.

 2) Nationally competitive scholarships and fellowships are no longer “bookish” in the sense that they consider only academic merit.
-Scholarship programs now expect students to be engaged in things beyond their classrooms, including leadership opportunities, undergraduate research, service, and significant experience at the national and international levels.
+Scholarship programs expect students to be engaged in things beyond their classrooms, including leadership opportunities, significant community engagement and service, undergraduate research, and experience at the national and international levels.

-4) Help students develop strong written materials for their applications.
-These may include personal statements, research proposals, project purpose statements, and even written samples.
+4) Help students develop strong written materials for their applications (e.g., personal statements, research proposals, and project purpose statements).

-5) Agree to write a letter of recommendation for a student candidate only if you can write a good letter.
+5) Agree to write a letter of recommendation for a student, but only if you are in a position to write a good letter for the student.